JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *2 hours* Set up Wire logic connection.
 Created placeholder Switch and Light.
 * *1 hour* Fully implemented Switch and Light.
 Now we can see signals passing through the circuit.

+### 27 Oct 2021

+* *0.5 hours* Supervisor Meeting.
+* *0.25 hours* Emailed supervisor a meeting summary and recorded the meeting in MEETINGSSUMMARIES.md